-I saw this incredible moon phase wall hanging on the Free People website some time ago.
+I saw an incredible on the Free People website some time ago.
 It was so beautiful I gasped, and then I just about spit my drink out when I saw the price.
-Don’t get me wrong, I definitely see the value in handmade artisan goods but I don’t think I could ever spend that much on a home decor item for myself unless it was a piece of furniture or an original painting.
+Don't get me wrong, I definitely see the value in handmade artisan goods but I don't think I could ever spend that much on a home decor item for myself unless it was a piece of furniture or an original painting.
 So, I did what I do, which is figure out how to make it myself.
-This project uses mirrors instead of stained glass but it will only set you back $10-$15 and you’ll have supplies left over for other craft projects.
+This project uses mirrors instead of stained glass but it will only set you back $10-$15 and you'll have supplies left over for other craft projects.

 - 7 round mirrors approx 3 inches in diameter.
 I got mine at Michaels in packs of 5 for less than $2.50 plus 40% off with a coupon (always use a coupon at Michaels!)

 - Black permanent marker

 - E6000 super glue